 8 Protecting the built and natural environment The council aims to develop a strong, inclusive and sustainable West Lothian.
 We want to build communities and services that are well-designed and protect the built and natural environment for current residents and future generations.
 We will focus on ensuring that we have the infrastructure to succeed - that there is access to council services, schools, housing, roads and transportation networks for people, families and business to continue to grow and achieve.
 This will include delivering services that contribute to the local culture and heritage, and services to protect and enhance the cleanliness, and appearance and integrity of our environment.
 Our aim is to provide services which support healthier lifestyles, inclusion and social equity and sustainable economic growth.
-To protect the built and natural environment in West Lothian, the council will focus on: - Supporting the sustainable residential and commercial development of the local area - > Helping people to access housing appropriate and to sustain their accommodation - Ensuring that West Lothian has a transport and roads network to support and sustain economic and population growth in the local area - Providing high-quality customer services and community facilities and a range of cultural services - Protecting the environment through a range of regulatory and enforcement activities that will protect the health, wellbeing and safety of local people - Improving waste recycling rates across West Lothian and introducing low carbon and renewable energy solutions
+To protect the built and natural environment in West Lothian, the council will focus on: - Supporting the sustainable residential and commercial development of the local area - > Helping people to access housing appropriate and to sustain their accommodation - > Ensuring that West Lothian has a transport and roads network to support and sustain economic and population growth in the local area - Providing high-quality customer services and community facilities and a range of cultural services - Protecting the environment through a range of regulatory and enforcement activities that will protect the health, wellbeing and safety of local people - Improving waste recycling rates across West Lothian and introducing low carbon and renewable energy solutions more than 8 million bins emptied in 2016/17 and 48.2% of all household waste recycled from 47.4% in 2015/16 £2.9million invested by the council in improving roads and footpaths in 2016/17 £995,000 investment in improving local transport links between communities and improving cycling, walking, safer streets, car parks and drainage Maintained the condition of roads in West Lothian at a level betterthan the national average with just over 29% of road length requiring maintenance treatment.
+National average was 36.4% LED replacements have led to a reduction in energy consumption from street lighting in 2016/17 7,966 tonnes of salt were used on roads and 332 tonnes of salt for 1,850 grit bins 91.5% score achieved for the cleanliness of local streets, from 93.1% in 2015/16 of West Lothian council houses met the Scottish Housing Quality Scotland Standard, the same as the previous year 25% of all housing completions in West Lothian were West Lothian Council houses.
+The total Council Homes completions for 2016/17 was 146, with 574 houses built in total is the number of building warrant applications granted in 2016/17 from 1.373 in 2015/16

-Protecting the built and natural environment The council's aim is to provide services that support healthier lifestyles, inclusion and social equity and sustainable economic infrastructure, including roads and transport networks, schools and housing, this will include delivering services that contribute to the local culture and heritage and services that protect and enhance the cleanliness and appearance of our environment.
+Protecting the built and natural environment The council's aim is to provide services that support healthier and social equity and sustainable economic enhancing the vital infrastructure, including networks, schools and housing, this will include delivering services that contribute to the local enhance the cleanliness and appearance of our